Perforene

 The product was not expected to be released until 2020.

 Media reaction

 Bruce Sterling commented for Wired, "if this graphene vaporware actually worked out in practice, we’d have to forgive Lockheed Martin for everything else they’ve ever done — plus maybe even give them Nobels and McMansion palaces in former deserts."

-The Water Desalination Report evaluated Lockheed Martin's claims that it had developed a membrane that will desalinate water “at a fraction of the cost of industry-standard RO systems” as "ridiculous and very premature."
+The Water Desalination Report evaluated Lockheed Martin's claims that it had developed a membrane that would desalinate water “at a fraction of the cost of industry-standard RO systems” as "ridiculous and very premature."